Plasdom/SIKE/README.md

     - Nitrogen ("N")
     - Neon ("Ne")
     - Argon ("Ar")
 - `<SAVEDIR>` is the location of a directory where the atomic data will be saved.
-A directory called "sike_atomic_data" will be created here, and the downloaded atomic data placed inside.
+By default, a directory called "sike_atomic_data" will be created here, and the downloaded atomic data placed inside.
 If empty or `None`, then you will be prompted to input the location.